Only link with libdl on gnu/linux

 Thanks for saying "Thanks".
 Encouragement is very much appreciated.
 Thank You.

-#2 Updated by Matthieu Volat 10 months ago
+#2 Updated by Matthieu Volat almost 2 years ago

 Ho thanks, I did not even thought of updating the CMake files!!

 Great news about 0.26, then I won't try to push 0.25 yet to FreeBSD ports, but maybe I'll try to push an issue for another problem I'd really like to see solved in a stable version soon.

 Regarding android, you can see bionic (android libc) source:

 If that helps, comments from google engineers were that bionic was now almost vanilla openbsd libc ( http://marc.info/?l=openbsd-tech&m=139906913532531&w=2 ), so for the native code, so I don't think that will be hard.

 #3 Updated by Robin Mills almost 2 years ago